iambibhas/iambibhas.github.com/_posts/2014-12-07-visualizing-networks-with-python-and-networkx.md

         for edge in graph:
             G.add_edge(edge[0], edge[1])

-        # There are graph layouts like shell, spring, spectral and random
+        # There are graph layouts like shell, spring, spectral and random.
-        # shell usually looks better, so we're choosing it.
+        # Shell layout usually looks better, so we're choosing it.
         # I will show some examples later of other layouts
         graph_pos = nx.shell_layout(G)